Japanese Knotweed Guidance for Estate Agents

 We offer a Payment from Proceeds financial package, where treatment costs are paid from the sale proceeds.

-Be aware of the new requirements under CPR
+Be Aware of the Requirements Under CPR

 Japanese knotweed is specifically classed as a "material fact", meaning there is a legal requirement on Estate Agents to make prospective buyers aware of the knotweed.
 We work with many Estate Agents, NAEA and the Guild of Estate Agents to help in the buying/selling process of knotweed affected property.
 Attempts to conceal knotweed by desperate sellers are all too common.